ADST K- 12

 K- 5 Foundations: These students will have the ability to develop foundation in ADST within the context of existing curricula.
 ADST content is woven into classroom activities.

 10- 12 ADST: Students take electives that are under the ADST umbrella on the Ministry’s curriculum page.
-Students will have to experience at minimum, 15hours of Coding before they graduate.
-This is optional right now but is expected starting 2018.
+Students will have to experience, at minimum, 15 hours of Coding before they graduate.

-For more information from the Ministry on ADST please go HERE
+For further information from the Ministry on ADST please click HERE

 STARTING PLACE: *Ministry Resource: Introducing Computational Thinking into the Classroom: Student Learning Module, Student Learning Modules MOE